Data, privacy, and security are important to us. So is transparency.

 If your campaign has been rejected due to your website’s core product or service offering, we’re unable to promote your website due to a violation of our website requirements.
 We apologise and thank you for your interest in AdRoll.

-If your campaigns were rejected due to a failed credit card, 404 error, URL redirects, etc., you’re eligible to make edits to your campaign and website.
-Once these fixes have been made, reach out to email@example.com and we’d be happy to review your new campaign.
+If your campaigns were rejected due to a failed credit card, 404 error, URL redirects, etc, you’re eligible to make edits to your campaign and website.
+Once these fixes have been made, contact us at email@example.com and we’d be happy to review your new campaign.

 Why won’t you run ads for certain sites?